GI Wire vs HB Wire: Complete Comparison Guide

 GI Wire

-Hot-dip zinc coated steel wire.
+Zinc-coated steel wire (electro-galvanised stock; HDG available on demand).
 Sacrificial corrosion protection.
-Best for outdoor, exposed and coastal applications.
-Standard: IS 4826.
+Best for outdoor, exposed and coastal applications with HDG.
+Standard: IS 280.

 HB Wire